Thesis Planning Winter 2015

 - Anticipate lines, build in extra time for problems, and don’t hesitate in asking for Help!

-- Color printing is available in the George and Helen Ladd Library
+- Color printing is available in Ladd Library, Coram Library, and Hedge Hall, RM G18

 - Print color documents responsibility

-- Printing in color is slower than printing in B/W
+- Printing in color is slower then printing in B/W

 Using Styles in Microsoft Office